Reset Windows 10 PC and Keep My Files

 There’s schedule option to set up automatic backup on regular basis, thus you don’t bother to set up system backup task every single time, and can easily restore system to the latest normal date.

-In case your PC fail to boot someday, you can create a recovery media with the software to boot a crashed computer and restore it to an earlier state.
+In case your PC fail to boot, you can create a recovery media to boot a faulty computer, and perform system recovery in WinPE to recover it to an earlier normal state.

 ★ How to backup Windows 10 system on regular basis: